Witness Projection Problem

 Another terminology for this kind of experience is astral projection.

 Astral projection is a new term, or a New Age term, for transfiguration.
-There are some who claim to be able to do this, or to channel this, to leave the body and experience other realms, or realities.
-Now whether this happens or is inside the mind is for science to discover (if they will do the research).
+There are some who claim to be able to do this, or to channel thus, to leave the body and experience other realms, or realities.
+Now whether this happens in reality or is inside the mind is for science to discover (if they will do the research).
 But it’s not unique to Mormonism, Christianity, or religion.
 It’s very possible that this kind of experience is simply a method of traveling between dimensions and that anyone can learn how to do it.
-It’s also quite possible that advanced beings know how to use it and introduce it to those that don’t know how to use it, or to take them to realms that are unreachable without a guide.
+It’s also quite possible that advanced beings know how to use this and introduce it to those that don’t know how to use it, or to take them to realms that are unreachable without a guide.
 These things are possibilities that could exist, although to the secularist, seem highly unlikely.
-Best to keep an open mind.
 Not all of it could be characterized as "good" or "true."
-But in terms of experience, it could be very much be "real."
+But in terms of experience, it could be very much be "real," regardless of whether or not it's in the mind.

-The problem with the witnesses’ testimonies are how they have been portrayed as rational, experiential, scientific witnesses of beings and items.
+The problem with the witnesses’ testimonies are how they have been portrayed as rational, experiential, scientific witnesses of beings and items, by Church apologists.
 That is simply not true to the extent it has been portrayed, no matter how that may have been inferred by later followers.
 But if we can reject the interpretation, we can go back to the original content and take it in anew with a sense of awe at certain possibilities.
-There is good evidence to believe in the existence of something that at least looked and appeared like plates in an objectively real way.
+There is good evidence to believe in the existence of something that at least looked and appeared like plates in an objectively real way, whether they were found or manufactured by Joseph Smith.
 Three witnesses, including Emma Smith, talk about feeling them through a cloth or hefting them.
 Josiah Stowell got a peak at them as Joseph crawled through a window.
 Joseph Smith often carried these around, even hiding them from enemies who thought he had some sort of treasure.
-They even mention an empty stone box on the hill.
+These enemies even mention an empty stone box on the hill.
 He was clearly hefting something.
 Now whether they are ancient records, found pre-Columbian artifacts, or fakes is anyone’s guess from the testimonies.
 But the plates were at least nominally real and had an existence of some sort.
 That seems undeniable.
 What is really in play here is the angel.
 From all of the statements read, the type of experience with the angel showing the plates was indeed a form of Second Sight, or transfiguration.
-But that probably doesn't mean it should be dismissed, simply re-interpreted.
+That probably doesn't mean it should be dismissed, but simply re-interpreted.

 Imitations and Authenticity